timothymarois/template-laravel-app/README.md

 ### Authentication

 For user authentication with Laravel and Vuejs we will use Laravel Sanctum.

+This list is to keep track of the examples that are pre-installed and ready out of the box.

 - ✅ [Laravel Sanctum](https://laravel.com/docs/11.x/sanctum) *(local session auth)*
 - ❌ [Laravel Passport](https://laravel.com/docs/11.x/passport) *(oauth and third parties)*